RobinU434/PyArgWriter/README.md

 ## Documentation

-The complete documentation for PyArgWriter, including detailed usage instructions and examples, can be found in the [official documentation](documentation/latex/refman.pdf).
-To look into the html version open: `documentation/html/index.html` in your browser
+The complete documentation for PyArgWriter, including detailed usage instructions and examples, can be found in the [official documentation](documentation/latex/refman.pdf) or at the [documentation website](https://htmlpreview.github.io/?https://github.com/RobinU434/PyArgWriter/blob/main/documentation/html/index.htm).

 ## License